akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 75: Monday May 10, 2021

+**Pomodoros Completed**: 6

+**Today's Progress**: Kept hitting walls on the Easy 4 exercises, moved on to begin Lesson 5.

+**My Feelings**: I was determined to get off to a good start this week so I'm not working from a deficit.
+It's amazing how much psychology is involved in my working process.
+It was also a relief to start a new lesson and find it covered the exact problems I was struggling with last week.

 ### Day 74: Sunday May 9, 2021

 **Pomodoros Completed**: 1